Metastability for the degenerate Potts Model with negative external magnetic field under Glauber dynamics

 \begin{proposition}[Sets of local minima and of stable plateaux] If the external magnetic field is negative, then

-\end{proposition} \textit{Proof.} A configuration $\sigma\in\mathcal X$ is said to be a local minimum when, for any $v\in V$ and $s\in S$, the energy difference \eqref{energydifferenceneg} is either strictly positive.
-While $\sigma$ belongs to a stable plateau when, for any $v\in V$ and $s\in S$, the energy difference \eqref{energydifferenceneg} is null.
-Then, if $\sigma$ has at least one unstable $v$-tile, for some $v\in V$, by flipping the spin on vertex $v$ it is possible to define a configuration with energy value strictly lower than $H_{\text{neg}}(\sigma)$.
-Thus, in this case $\sigma$ is not a stable configuration, i.e., it does not belong to $\mathscr M_{\text{neg}}\cup\bar{\mathscr M}_{\text{neg}}$.
-Accordingly, below we give a geometric characterization of any $\sigma\in\mathscr M_{\text{neg}}\cup\bar{\mathscr M}_{\text{neg}}$ under the constraint that for any $v\in V$ the corresponding $v$-tile is stable.
-In order to do this, we exploit Lemma \ref{lemmastablevertices} and during the proof we often refer to Figure \ref{figmattonelleneg}.
-In fact, a local minimum and a stable plateau are necessarily the union of one or more classes of stable tiles in Figure \ref{figmattonelleneg}.
-Hence, we obtain all the local minima and all the stable plateaux by enumerating all the possible ways in which the tiles in Figure \ref{figmattonelleneg} may be combined.\\
+\end{proposition} \textit{Proof.} A configuration $\sigma\in\mathcal X$ is a local minimum when, for any $v\in V$ and $s\in S$, the energy difference \eqref{energydifferenceneg} is strictly positive.
+On the other hand, $\sigma$ belongs to a stable plateau when, for any $v\in V$ and $s\in S$, the energy difference \eqref{energydifferenceneg} is larger than or equal to zero.
+Since a local minimum and a stable plateau are the union of stable tiles, we obtain \textit{all} the local minima and \textit{all} the stable plateaux by considering all the possible ways in which the stable tiles may be combined.
+We do this in various steps.
+First we consider all configurations which can be obtained from combining tiles (a)--(b).
+Then, we progressively add more tile types and construct all the possible resulting configurations.
+To refer to a tile type, we will use its corresponding lett in Figure \ref{figmattonelleneg}.

 \textbf{Step 1}.
-If $\sigma$ has only stable tiles as in Figure \ref{figmattonelleneg}(a) and (b), then there are no interfaces and $\sigma\in\mathscr M^1_{\text{neg}}$. \\
+If $\sigma$ has only stable tiles as in Figure \ref{figmattonelleneg}(a) and (b), then there are no interfaces and $\sigma\in\mathscr M^1_{\text{neg}}$.